 Emilie Shapiro Solar Plexus Ring

 "The solar plexus ring is such an edgy ring while still feeling feminine and timeless," says Shapiro.
 The ring features a rose-cut rutilated quartz with black inclusions that stand out beautifully against its silvery hue.
 The stone is framed by a halo of rough diamonds and set in recycled 14k yellow gold.

 Helzberg Diamonds 1/2 Ct.
 Tw.
 Diamond Engagement Ring in 14k White Gold

 Pear-shaped stones always give off the appearance of a larger carat weight due to their oblong structure.
 Here, a diamond center stone is framed by a double-halo design and set in 14k white gold.
 The band is intricately detailed with a spiral design and inlaid diamond accents.

 Black may seem like the antithesis of all things bridal, but there is a timeless beauty and undeniable elegance about a black diamond.
 Here, a rose-cut one is fringed by a single, brilliant-cut white diamond on each side.
 The design is set on an ultra-delicate 14k gold band.

 Trillion diamonds have a unique duality about them, they simultaneously speak to an old-world eclecticism and reflect a contemporary modernity.
 The combination creates a dichotomy of unquestionable timelessness.
 This ring showcases a single trillion diamond set on a polished, 18k yellow gold band.

 Januka Princess-Cut Diamond Position Ring

 A bold design with a touch of whimsy.
-This strong band has the perfect mounting for a round stone but instead is set with a princess-cut diamond that appears to be floating in the center like a single star shining through a round window.
-Set in 18k yellow gold.
+This strong band has the perfect mounting for a round stone, but instead, it is set with a princess-cut diamond that appears to be floating in the center like a single star shining through a round window.
+It's set in 18k yellow gold.